 It is a question that is asked for a specific purpose rather than obtaining information.

 To better illustrate, emphasize, and reiterate the (persuasive) points they want to make.
 Rhetorical questions can also invite further, unguided thought — even if they’re unanswerable.
 Open-ended queries make good starting points for free-flowing seminars and rhetorical debates.

-Sometimes.
-Poorly timed, targeted, or phrased rhetorical questions often come across as talking down to the reader – or appear to tell them what they should really think.
+Occasionally, it can be.
+Poorly timed, targeted, or phrased rhetorical questions often appear to talk down to the reader — or appear to tell them what they should think.
 Accidental, pathetic humor (bathos) may result from questions that are too obscure or niche to be relatable or mistakenly express a truly unpopular opinion.